MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/segmented-control.md

 mobile:
   swipe: |
-    Focus moves to the element, expresses its state, if applicable
+    Focus moves to the element expresses its state, if applicable
   doubletap: |
     Activates the button

 screenreader:
   name:  |
-    Purpose is clear and matches visible label
+    Purpose is clear and matches the visible label
   role:  |
     Identifies as a button in iOS and "double tap to activate" in Android
   group: |